Coombes Church: History

 The parish of Coombes existed, with the name Cumbe, at the time of the Domesday Book in 1086, when it supported two manors and their associated settlements.
 Coombes was the larger at the time but neither it nor Applesham (the other hamlet) was significant.
 The settlements, high on the South Downs above the River Adur's floodplain, may have had their origins in a pair of Saxon-era estates.
 The Domesday Book recorded 31 people in Coombes and a further 16 in Applesham.

 Coombes parish church, whose original dedication has now been lost (although it has been attributed to John the Baptist), existed at the time of the Domesday Book.
 At that time it was a simple flint building in three parts: chancel, nave and a tower at the west end.
 It was built so far into the rising land of the hillside that the base of the west window was just above the ground.
 The building was added to and altered several times over the next few centuries in a manner that Ian Nairn described as a "century-by-century accretion of piety".

 Most of the nave, its south doorway and the chancel arch are Saxon but the chancel was rebuilt in the early 13th century and a priest's doorway was added.
 In the 14th century the nave windows were altered, but one 12th-century window survives in good condition.
-In the 15th century two new windows were added to the chancel, flanking surviving a Norman door.
+In the 15th century two new windows were added to the chancel, flanking a surviving Norman door.
 A porch was built on the south side of the nave in the 16th century, incorporating the original entrance doorway into the nave.

 The church suffered a near-total collapse in the early 18th century: the tower at the west end fell down, bringing most of the nave and chancel down with it.
 The congregation was allowed to rebuild the nave itself (shortening it in the process) and the chancel was rebuilt soon afterwards.
 Around the same time a tile-hung bell-turret was added at the west end.
 The church, unlike many in Sussex, was not restored or reconfigured during the Victorian era.